-Week 9: Scale Assignment (Scales using all black keys).
-In-person performance June 7th (online upload due June 9th).
+Week 9: Scale performance (Scales using all black keys) In-person performance for both assignments due June 6th (online upload due the following Sunday).

-Week 10: Mixed meter assignment.
-In-person performance due June 14th (online upload due June 16th).
+Week 10: Irregular/Mixed meter assignment.
+In-person performance for both assignments due June 13th (online upload due the following Sunday).

-Week 11: Final performance preparation on June 21st.
+Week 11: Final performance preparation on June 20th.
 This will be a practice performance of your midterm composition.
 Please do not skip this lesson with your instructor.

 Week 12: Final Performance.
 This will be a live recital performance for your colleagues and instructor during class.
-June 28th (9:15).
+June 27th (9:15).